domino14/macondo/cgp/README.md

 Note that this supports any number of players.

+**Note** It is recommended that the other player racks not be specified unless they are known for sure to be that value.
+It is up to the implementer to decide what to do with a full or partial rack value for the opponent.
+For example, the implementer can use this full or partial value for Monte Carlo sims, or pre-endgame solving.
+See also the `oru` opcode.

 ### 3. Scores for both players

 These are represented as regular numbers, separated by a `/` symbol.
 The order should be in the order of the racks.